chris-sooseok/React-complete-guide/sections.md

  - prevents props drilling by upbringing component up to higher position to prevent descending props

  API Context
+ - state management aboard components
+ - provides accessibility to the state and functions through context

  Reducer
  - a function that reduces one or more complex values to a simpler one
+ - in combination with context, it can provides simplicity and structure of functions to work with context value